 Many days, Kaylie and her mom have to compromise on something related to Kaylie’s illness.
 Sometimes it’s getting Kaylie to take her medicine, or to go to doctor’s appointments.
 Sometimes it’s food: Kaylie lost a lot of her taste buds due to multiple anesthesia treatments before surgeries.
 Smith has to constantly beg her to eat.

+But Smith rarely has to convince Kaylie to do schoolwork.
+Her teacher says Kaylie is doing well in every subject.
+Despite all her absences, Kaylie is ahead of her classmates.
+She's reading at a third grade level.
+She just finished a 190-page book.
+"It was easy because I really like the stories," she says.
+When her teacher asks what colors might spring flowers be, Kaylie doesn't suggest red or yellow, like her classmates.
+"Indigo!" she says.
+When she's the first to finish her math quiz, she's doesn't play with erasers or make faces at classmates.
+She fetches a book from the shelf and reads to herself while the rest of the students finish.
 For Kaylie, school is a place where she can succeed, though she is still nervous about being teased for wearing pull-ups.
 She's started to be more open about her disease, but she only talks about it with a small circle of close friends.
 She can't count on her health or her physical condition, but she can count on being great at addition and subtraction, and being one of the only kids in her class who reads chapter books.

 This project is part of American Graduate — Let’s Make It Happen! — a public broadcasting initiative to address the drop out crisis, supported by the Corporation for Public Broadcasting.